[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Another common reason people give for having exhaustive lists of rules is “because I’d feel too jealous [sad/scared/lonely/insert difficult emotion here] if my partner did that thing.”

-If you’re using the most strict and stringent form of hierarchy to avoid difficult feelings, I’d also challenge you to consider this: are you in fact outsourcing the experience of difficult feelings to someone else?
+If you’re using the most strict and stringent form of hierarchical polyamory to avoid difficult feelings, I’d also challenge you to consider this: are you in fact outsourcing the experience of difficult feelings to someone else in your poly network?

 It’s also not fair to you, by the way!
 Tremendous personal growth can come from confronting and deconstructing difficult feelings.
-And trying to legislate them away, then police the keeping of those rules, will actually just stress you out and drive you mad.
+Trying to legislate them away, then police those rules, will stress you out and drive you mad.
 Forbidding someone from expressing something also doesn’t stop them from feeling it, but that’s a whole other conversation.

 I’m not saying that you can never object to something in a partner’s other relationship, of course.
-If you see a legitimate issue in how your partner is being treated or if you are being directly negatively impacted, you should raise it.
+If you see a legitimate issue in how someone is treating your partner, or if something is negatively impacting you directly, you should raise it.
 That saying about not setting yourself on fire to keep someone else warm applies here.
-But I am saying that outsourcing feeling bad (“Your other partner must feel unloved so that I can feel secure”) is deeply unfair.
+But I am saying that outsourcing feeling bad is deeply unfair.
+“Your other partner must feel unloved so that I can feel secure” isn’t reasonable.
 In other words, don’t set your partners or metamours on fire to keep yourself warm.

 The more I think about it, the more I realise that this is probably the crux of the issue.
-I think this is one of the key things that our community most often misunderstands and mixes up when it comes to this issue.
-It’s likely the reason we have been having the same “hierarchy: good or bad?” circular debate in the community for at least a decade.
+I think this is one of the key things that our community most often misunderstands.
+It’s likely the reason we have been having the same “hierarchical poly: good or bad?” circular debate in the community for at least a decade.
 It’s also the reason I think that’s the wrong question to be asking.

-When I used to say that I needed hierarchy, what I actually meant was that I needed to be secure in the fact that I was (and would remain) a priority to my partner.
+When I used to say that I needed hierarchical polyamory, what I actually meant was that I needed to be secure in the fact that I was (and would remain) a priority to my partner in the context of a poly relationship.

-When we don’t deconstruct and understand the difference between priority and hierarchy, a non-hierarchical approach can also sound like “placing a high priority on your existing relationship(s) is bad.”
+When we don’t deconstruct and understand the difference between priority and hierarchy in a poly relationship, a non-hierarchical approach to polyamory can also sound like “placing a high priority on your existing relationship(s) is bad.”
 There is, unfortunately, a vocal subsection of the polyamory community that has successfully pushed this narrative to the point that people believe taking their existing partners into consideration when making decisions is Bad, Actually.
 I do not believe this.
 I think this is ridiculous.
-Relationships need to be given a consistent level of priority in order to survive and thrive.
+Relationships need a consistent level of priority in order to survive and thrive.

-But hierarchy isn’t about priority.
+But hierarchical polyamory isn’t about priority.
 We all have different priorities in our lives.
 If you have children, they are likely your number one priority much of the time.
-People with jobs or businesses sometimes have to prioritise our work over everything else, because if we don’t keep our employers and clients happy, we get fired or don’t get paid.
-There are times when our number one priority might be a sick family member, a friend going through a crisis, a pet, a university programme, our own physical or mental health, a time-sensitive project, or any of a vast array of other things.
-But prioritising any of those things at a given time would never lead us to say “I am in a hierarchical relationship with [this aspect of my life.]”
+People with jobs or businesses sometimes have to prioritise our work over everything else.
+If we don’t keep our employers and clients happy, we get fired or don’t get paid.
+There are times when our top priority might be a sick family member or a friend in crisis.
+It might be a pet, a university programme, our health, or a time-sensitive project.
+But most of us would never say “I am in a hierarchical relationship with [this aspect of my life.]”

 What I’m trying to get to here is that hierarchy is not, ultimately, about priority.
 Hierarchy is about power.

-In what I now define as a hierarchical relationship, one partner has a level of control and influence that is not afforded to others outside of that designated “core couple.”
+In what I now define as a hierarchical poly relationship, one partner has a level of control and influence that is not afforded to others outside of that designated “core couple.”
 An example might be “I need permission from my husband to have a date with my boyfriend, but not the other way around.”
-It might also imply a situation in which the wants of one person always come before the needs of another, such as “my date with my wife comes before my boyfriend’s medical emergency because my wife is my primary.”
+It might also imply a situation in which the wants of one person always come before the needs of another.
+For example: “my date with my wife comes before my boyfriend’s medical emergency because my wife is my primary.”

-It’s appropriate to give a high level of priority in your life to a person or people with whom you have built a long-term relationship, and to the agreements and commitments you have within those relationships.
-It’s appropriate not to move your brand new sweetie into your house, not to give your new metamour co-parenting rights to your children, and to make sure the mortgage is paid before splashing out on extravagent dates.
+It’s appropriate to prioritise a person or people highly when you’ve built a long-term relationship with them.
+There will be agreements and commitments you have within those relationships, and you should honour them.
+It’s appropriate not to move your brand new sweetie into your house or give them co-parenting rights to your children.
+It’s sensible to make sure the mortgage is paid before splashing out on extravagent dates.
 Exercising fair and proportionate prioritisation in your life is not the same as automatically disempowering or placing unilateral limitations on anyone else you or your partner dates.
 In other words, it’s not hierarchy.

 Want an example of what this looks like in practice?

-“My spouse says I’m only allowed to see you once a week and it has to be while they’re at work.” = Hierarchy
+“My spouse says I can only see you once a week.
+It also has to be while they’re at work.” = Hierarchy

-“My nesting partner just got laid off and money for rent is tight, so unfortunately I can’t afford to go on a date to that fancy restaurant right now.” = Priority, not hierarchy
+“My nesting partner just lost their job and money for rent is tight.
+So unfortunately I can’t afford to go on a date to that fancy restaurant right now“. = Priority, not hierarchy

-“My nesting partner has a rule that I can’t go to that restaurant with anyone else because sushi is our thing.” = Hierarchy
+“I’m not allowed to go to that restaurant with you because my partner says sushi is our thing”. = Hierarchy

-If I’m dating someone, I want to be treated as a priority to them.
+If I’m dating someone, I want them to treat me as a priority.
 Not necessarily the top priority, and certainly not all of the time, but a priority nontheless.
 And they, of course, will also be a significant priority to me.
 But if no-one has power over anyone else?
-That is, by definition, not a hierarchy.
+That is, by definition, not a poly hierarchy.
 And I do not want to be in relationships or polycules where anyone holds or wields power over anyone else.

-Another thing that drives me mad about the hierarchy discourse is the assumption that to remove hierarchy is to have all relationships look the same.
-This is – as we touched upon above – impossible, unrealistic, undesirable to almsot everyone, and would be absolutely maddening to even attempt in practice.
+Another thing that drives me mad about the hierarchical polyamory discourse is the assumption that to remove hierarchy is to have all relationships within a poly network look the same.
+This is, as we touched upon above, impossible.
+It is unrealistic, undesirable to almost everyone, and would be absolutely maddening to even attempt in practice.

 All relationships look different.
 Even if I were dating identical twin siblings[****], had started dating them both at exactly the same time, and did all the same activities with each of them, the relationships would still be different.
 Because they are different people.

-It is my firm belief that one of the biggest sources of misery I see in polyamory is caused by people trying to force relationships into structures they’re not suited to.
+It is my firm belief that one of the biggest sources of misery I see in polyamory is people trying to force relationships into structures that don’t fit.
 And this applies both ways: trying to force naturally-casual relationships to be serious, and trying to force naturally-intense relationships to be casual.
-It’s easy to fall into this trap if you think that removing hierarchy means that your relationships all have to operate in the same way.
+It’s easy to fall into this trap if you think that stepping away from hierarchical polyamory means that the relationships within your poly network all have to operate in the same way.

-I think most of us accept the concept that we have different types of relationships with our friends and family members.
-For example, you might have the friend you go on wild nights out with, the sibling you binge-watch Netflix with, the friend you tell all your deepest darkest secrets to, and the cousin who rocks up in town once a year at Christmas and whom you don’t talk to much in between.
+Most people accept the concept that we have different types of relationships with our friends and family members.
+You might have the friend you go on wild nights out with and the sibling you binge-watch Netflix with.
+Then there’s the friend you tell all your deepest darkest secrets to.
+The cousin who rocks up once a year at Christmas and whom you don’t talk to much in between.
 Why, then, is it such a stretch to believe that we also have many different types of relationships with our partners and lovers?

-My relationship with one partner isn’t more or less valuable because we do or don’t share a mortgage, have children together, or make joint decisions about what colour to paint the bathroom.
+My relationship with one partner isn’t more or less valuable because we do or don’t share a mortgage.
+I don’t love them more or less based on whether we have have children together or make joint decisions about what colour to paint the bathroom.
 It’s just different.
-Because ultimately, the value of my relationships comes not from the external trappings, but from the people involved and the unique and beautiful ways in which we connect, share time and space and energy, and show up for each other with love.
+Because ultimately, the value of my relationships comes not from the external trappings.
+It comes from the people involved.
+From the unique and beautiful ways in which we connect, share time and space and energy, and show up for each other with love.

-[****] Which I obviously never would, but you’d be amazed at how often “is it weird to be metamours with your sibling?” comes up as a question in the polyamory groups.
+[****] Which I obviously never would, but it’s amazing how often “is it weird to be metamours with your sibling?” comes up as a question in the polyamory groups.
 I’m making an executive ruling on this: you do you but yes, it’s weird.

 I saw a post in a polyamory group recently that I haven’t been able to stop thinking about, and it was one of the catalysts for revisiting and finally finishing this piece.
-Paraphrased slightly from memory, it said this: “I love my boyfriend and husband absolutely equally and we don’t have a hierarchy but, if they were both on their deathbeds at the same time, I would be with my husband absolutely no question.”
+Paraphrased slightly from memory, it said this: “I love my boyfriend and husband absolutely equally and we don’t practice hierarchical polyamory but, if they were both on their deathbeds at the same time, I would be with my husband absolutely no question.”

 Setting aside, for a second, the sheer unlikeliness of this scenario ever occuring in reality.
 The assumption is that, when all comes down to brass tacks, we want to be placed above and before everyone else in our partners’ lives.
 And I feel like this is a sad misunderstanding of what polyamory can be when it works at its best.